 The sequence (08.00-08.45) in The Children’s Story contrasts traditional schools which prepare students ‘for the professions’ with modern schools which emphasise ‘variety of interests’.
 How does the filmmaker make the more modern schools seem appealing?

-Debate with class – Are Exams a Good Thing?
+Debate – Are Exams a Good Thing?
 What might others ways of measuring learning be?
 Do we really need to measure ‘attainment’?
-This could lead to a class film or multimedia essay.
+The debate could lead to film or multimedia essay.

 - Grierson called documentary the ‘creative treatment of actuality’ – does this give a film like The Children’s Story any more claim to being a ‘true’ depiction of what education is like then fictional work such as television series or feature film?

-As a class make a multimedia essay called ‘What School Should Be Like’ to present to your Head Teacher.
+Create a multimedia essay called ‘What School Should Be Like’.
 This should reflect what your ideal education would be like.
-Edit in footage from the films here to illustrate your ideas.
+Download and edit in footage from the films here to illustrate your ideas.